 When there is yard work to be done, you need a lightweight, no-fuss option.
-With so many feature-filled products on the market, it’s overwhelming trying to choose something that will simply get the job done.
+With so many feature-filled products on the market, it’s overwhelming trying to choose a leaf blower that will simply get the job done.

 Before choosing which model is right for you, it’s important to consider which features are actually useful.
 For example, considering the size of your yard and the number of trees on your property will help you decide.
 If you’ve got lots of trees in your yard, you’ll want to consider a model that offers a lot of power.